orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Switch perspective is switching names of functions
 - It is ordered from one perspective, unordered from another.
 `.and` compose terminal/initial
+	- Only thing needed for addition, is equivalencing initial/terminal. - Equivalencing continuations.
 `.terminal / ..`
 	- Move `.self` to `.terminal`
 	- Terminal expectation ; could also be arbitrary structure again.